 “Life’s most persistent and urgent question is ‘What are you doing for others?’”

-Then I remembered his “I’ve been to the mountaintop” speech, which another mentor and colleague once told me is the single most influential speech he’s ever encountered, so I listened to it in its entirety.
+Then I remembered his “I’ve been to the mountaintop” speech, which another mentor and colleague once told me is the single most influential speech he’s ever heard, so I listened to it in its entirety.
 Again, this theme leaped out.

-Dr. King reminds us that the question we must ask is not “If I stop to help this man, what will happen to me?”
+Dr. King reminds us the question we must ask is not “If I stop to help this man, what will happen to me?”
 We must reverse the question: “If I do not stop to help this man, what will happen to him?”

 As we continue into 2018, let’s try to remember this every day.
 What is our purpose if we’re not making a positive contribution to those around us?
 What are we doing if we’re not trying to make the world a better place?